jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. The season schedule will be generated automatically by our league service but is subject to change by the Commissioners prior to the regular season.
 1. All franchises are responsible to make sure their lineups are updated before kickoff of the first game of the week.
 No exceptions will be made.
 1. In the event of a situation where a manager cannot change a lineup prior to the start of a given week’s games, a franchise owner must contact a Commissioner prior to kickoff of the first game and inform of him of the situation and the subsequent lineup change(s).
 If the Commissioner receives the lineup change(s) in a timely manner, the change(s) will be made.
 The Commissioner must then post notification of the manual lineup change(s) on the message board and/or contact the opposing franchise owner via phone/email/text/Facebook within one hour of the start of the first game of said week.
-1. The regular season will end after the completion of week 13.
+1. The regular season will end after the completion of week 14.
 ### Section 2.06 Tie Breakers
 1. Ties will be handled by Yahoo settings.
 ### Section 2.07 Playoffs
-1. The three-round playoffs will take place during weeks 14, 15 and 16 determined by Yahoo format.
+1. The three-round playoffs will take place during weeks 15, 16 and 17 determined by Yahoo format.
 1. Seeding is based on regular season records and the subsequent tiebreakers outlined by Yahoo and this constitution and are generated automatically by your league service.
 Playoff seedings are not debatable.
 1. The top 6 seeds make the playoffs and are eligible for the Payout.
 1. Once a team is eliminated from either the cash prize or the punishment their team will be locked.
+1. Playoffs are not reseeded.
 ### Section 2.08 COVID-19
 1. Due to the threat of COVID-19 we have introduced 2 IR spots for COVID designation only.
 1. Adding a player with the wrong designation will result in not being able to start a kicker the following week and the player will be removed from the IR spot.